adobe/vent/README.md

 * Native handlers in the *capture phase* on elements that are descendants of the Vent instance's root element will fire **after** Vent handlers
 * Native handlers in the *bubble phase* on elements that are descendants of the Vent instance's root element will fire **before** Vent handlers

-#### Native listeners that call `stopPropagation` in the bubble phase stop ALL Vent handlers
+#### Calling `stopPropagation` in a native bubble phase handler will stop ALL Vent handlers

-Because Vent's *bubble phase* listeners don't run until the event bubbles to the Vent root, calling `stopPropagation` in a native handler on an element that is a descendent of the Vent root will result in none of the Vent handlers in the *bubble phase* from being called. [jQuery's event delegation behaves the same way](http://jsfiddle.net/lazd/rnqo95b1/).
+Because Vent's *bubble phase* handlers don't run until the event bubbles to the Vent root, calling `stopPropagation` in a native handler on an element that is a descendant of the Vent root will result in none of the Vent handlers in the *bubble phase* from being called. [jQuery's event delegation behaves the same way](http://jsfiddle.net/lazd/rnqo95b1/).

-#### Vent listeners CANNOT `stopPropagation` to native handlers in the bubble phase
+#### Vent handlers CANNOT `stopPropagation` to native handlers in the bubble phase

 Because the event has already bubbled up to the Vent root and native listeners in the *bubble phase* have been called along the way, calling `stopPropagation` within a Vent handler will not prevent native listeners on elements that a descendants of the Vent root from being called. [jQuery's event delegation behaves the same way](http://jsfiddle.net/lazd/mzpze5gd/).